Juliet-Simpson/js-to-do-list/README.md

 * The delete list will remove a list name and its to dos from the Current lists and from local storage.

 * The new List button will retain the previous list name under current lists and its associated to dos will be stored in local storage.
 The New List Name input box will return and replace the previous list tile.
-The to dos sction will be cleared.
+The to dos section will be cleared.

-* The current weather in the user's location will be shown in a panel to the left of the screen on desktops and on scrolling to the bottom ofthe app on mobiles.
+* The current weather in the user's location will be shown in a panel to the left of the screen on desktops and on scrolling to the bottom of the app on mobiles.
 A request will be made on a user's first visit for them to allow geolocation for this.

 * A notification will be shown in the weather section if there is a problem with obtaining geolocation or weather data.